garylirocks/quickrefs/azure.markdown

 ![Front door](images/azure_front-door.png)

 It's like the Application Gateway at a global scale, plus a CDN
+  - operates at the edge, not within a vNet
   - resilient to failures to an entire Azure region
   - can cache content
   - a backend can be within or outside Azure